Electric vehicle winter driving tips and advice

 Before you set off:

-- Plan your route to favour major roads, which are more likely to be cleared and gritted.
+- Plan your route in advance and stick to main roads where possible, as they’re more likely to be gritted and cleared.

-- Clear and de-mist your windows and mirrors before you set out and carry a windscreen scraper and de-icer.
+- Clear all windows, mirrors, lights and sensors fully before driving.
+Carry a windscreen scraper and de-icer.

-- Clear snow from the roof – it can fall onto the windscreen and block your view.
+- Remove snow from the roof, bonnet and lights, loose snow can slide onto the windscreen and obstruct your view.

 Adjust your driving to the conditions: